learn-academy-2023-delta/preparedness-assessment-bShinzato/preparedness-frontend/README.md

 <img src="./preparedness-frontend/src/assets/open-modal-view.png" width="80%">

 - The `Reset` button clears the input field ✅
-  - On the reset button component, add an onClick={handleReset}. create a new function called handleReset, parameter is an event, and return setInputText to an empty string.
+  - On the reset button component, add an onClick={handleReset}. create a new function called handleReset, and return setInputText to an empty string.

 ### Frontend Styling Acceptance Criteria